shabin5785/docker-learnings/Readme_2.md

 - now advantage of naming is that we can use the same nameed volume while creatng containers.
 Now all these containers will share the same volume and data.

+- there are few cases where we need to create volume before creating containers, like when we are using custom drivers.